SchlossLab/Jenior_Modeling_mSystems_2017/Jenior_Modeling_mBio_2017.md

 **Supplementary Figure 5 | Change in *in vivo* concentrations following *C. difficile* infection of select metabolites indicated as important by metabolic modeling algorithm.** Comparison of relative concentrations of select metabolites from untargeted UPLC analysis of *C. difficile* vs mock-infected mouse cecal content. **(A)** N−acetylglucosamine / N−acetylgalactosamine, **(B)** Proline, **(C)** Mannitol / Sorbitol, **(D)** Components of Salicin: (I) Salicylate and (II) Glucose, **(E)** N−acetylneuraminate, and **(F)** Acetate.
 N−acetylglucosamine + N−acetylgalactosamine and Mannitol + Sorbitol were measured in pairs as they only differ by chirality and cannot be differentiated through peaked-based analysis.
 Salicin was not a member of the untargeted panel employed in this study however the component molecules, Salicylate and Glucose, were included thus are reported here.
 Increases in their concentrations may indicate concordant increases in cleavage of salicin by *C. difficile*.
 Absolute concentrations for acetate were measured in a separate analysis using GC-MS. Significance was determined using Wilcoxon signed-rank test with Benjamini-Hochberg correction when appropriate.

-**Supplementary Figure 6 | Within-group median sample variance for multiple levels of data with replicates.** Shown are the median and interquartile range of the sample variance for all fields in each experimental group.
+**Supplementary Figure 6 | Within-group median sample variance for community-level data with replication.** Shown are the median and interquartile range of the sample variance for all fields in each experimental group.
 This was done in order to demonstrate consistant measurements in multiple levels of data, and further support our approach to pooled transcriptomic sequncing. **(A)** OTU abundances from 16S rRNA gene sequencing, sample variances for each OTU were calculated individually prior to sumary statistic calculations. **(B)** Scaled intensities from untargeted metabolomic analysis, sample variances for each metabolite were calculated individually prior to sumary statistic calculations.
 In both groups of calculations all median sample variances are >1, indicating extremely low levels of variability between samples of the same type.

 **Supplementary Table 1 | Sets of genes included in Figure 4 with normalized abundances and citations.**